Key varieties for prime $\mathbb{Q}$-Fano threefolds defined by Freudenthal triple systems: A specialization of --an affine variety with an -action --

-We assign weights for variables of the polynomial ring $S_{\mathfrak{U}}$ such that all the $9$ equations of $\mathfrak{U}_{\mA}^{14}$ are homogeneous.
-Moreover, we assume that all the variables are not zero allowing some of them are constants.
-Then it is easy to derive the following relations between the weights of variables of $S_{\mathfrak{U}}$:
+We assign weights on the variables of the polynomial ring $S_{\mathfrak{U}}$ such that all the $9$ equations of $\mathfrak{U}_{\mA}^{14}$ are homogeneous.
+Moreover, we assume that all the variables are not zero allowing some of them to be constants.
+Then it is easy to derive the following relations between the weights on the variables of $S_{\mathfrak{U}}$: